Huey Lewis: Music career

 On April 13, 2018, Lewis announced that he had been diagnosed with Ménière's disease, and that he "couldn't hear well enough to sing".
 As a result, the remaining shows scheduled for the 2018 tour were cancelled.
+He remarked in 2025 that his hearing loss had worsened to the point of total deafness and that a cochlear implant had restored enough hearing for him to hear speech, but that he would likely never be able to hear or perform music again.

+In November 2023, it was announced that the musical The Heart of Rock and Roll featuring the band's music would debut on Broadway in March 2024.
+Lewis has been involved in the development of the show since 2018.

 Acting career

 After Lewis's cameo appearance as a teacher in Back to the Future, more substantial roles followed, including Vern Miller in Robert Altman's ensemble feature, Short Cuts, and Ricky Dean in Duets.
 He has performed in occasional television roles as well, including One Tree Hill, The King of Queens and a recurring character on Hot in Cleveland.
 Lewis provides the voice of Bulworth the junkyard dog in the animated series Puppy Dog Pals.

-In 2013, he played himself in a parody of his mention in American Psycho with Weird Al Yankovic.
+In 2013, he played himself in a parody of American Psycho with "Weird Al" Yankovic.

 On October 21, 2015, on an episode of Jimmy Kimmel Live, Lewis reprised his role from Back to the Future in a segment where Marty McFly and Doc Brown arrive in the time machine and talk to the host.

 On February 12, 2021, he played himself on an episode of The Blacklist.